jevansiv/INDOT-Autonomous-Mower-Project/README.md

 ## Features
 - **Real-time Navigation**: Uses custom user developed **Nav2** or **RL** methods for autonomous path planning and obstacle avoidance.
-- **Sensor Fusion**: Combines data from sensors for positioning and navigation with adjustable sampling rates and noise.
+- **Sensor Fusion**: Combines data from sensors for localization and navigation with adjustable sampling rates and noise.
 - **Data Recording**: Logs relevant data for later analysis and debugging.
 - **Simulation Support**: Offers a high-fidelity Unreal Engine 5.1 simulation for development and testing of vegetation management platforms in a virtual environment.

 ## Installation

 ### Prerequisites
+- Ubuntu 22.04 (Could work on other versions but has not been tested)
 - Minimum 75 GB of available storage on SSD
 - [ROS2](https://docs.ros.org/en/galactic/index.html) (Recommended Distro from rclUE plugin: Humble)
 - Python 3.8+